 The B.A. in Cinema’s learning objectives strives to enable students to:

-The Cinema major is 45 units, consisting of:
+The Cinema major comprises 45 units, consisting of:

-A capstone of 3 units is required and may be incorporated with the Film Studies or Elective units.
+• Capstone of 3 units (incorporated with the Cinema Studies or Elective units)

 A minor is not required; however, Cinema majors pursuing the Animation minor may apply those units towards the total 45.

-Core: All Cinema majors must complete the following 13-unit core with a grade of “C” or higher in each course before taking upper-division courses:
+Core: All Cinema majors must complete the following 13-units with a grade of “C” or higher in each course before taking upper-division courses:

 These courses must be taken concurrently and normally should be completed during the junior year.